CSFC 2025 Priority Bill List

 Summary:

-Joint Budget Committee.
-On July 1, 2025, and on July 1 of each year thereafter through July 1, 2034, the bill requires the state treasurer to transfer $15 million from the local government severance tax fund to the public safety communications trust fund (trust fund).
-The money in the trust fund is required to be used to support the digital trunked radio system, including site supporting infrastructure and supporting software and hardware.
+On July 1, 2025, and on July 1 of each year thereafter through July 1, 2034, the act requires the state treasurer to transfer $15 million from the local government severance tax fund to the public safety communications trust fund (trust fund).
+The money in the trust fund must be used to support the digital trunked radio system, including site-supporting infrastructure and supporting software and hardware.

 Status: 3/31/2025 Introduced In Senate - Assigned to Appropriations